 Job-seeking veterans may also be interested in Operation: Workforce.
 Veterans can find tools to translate their military occupational classifications into civilian jobs and search for career opportunities with employers who have pledged to hire veterans.

 Operation: Workforce is a program developed by the Workforce Division of the Georgia Department of Economic Development specifically to connect job-seeking veterans with employers who want to hire them.

-Please complete the online resume builder at www.careers.ga.gov, which is the primary site for job announcements within Georgia state government, including GDVS.
+Please complete the online resume builder at Team Georgia's Careers website, the primary site for job announcements within Georgia state government, including GDVS.
 There is an option on the site to set up email notifications when new job openings become available.